ForgetAll/ForgetAll/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning golang
 - 📫 How to reach me: xiasuhuei321@gmail.com
 - fans of vim